AmelieScha/portfolio/README.md

 I'm currently in the process of cleaning up and adding more projects, so check back for updates.

 ## GIS, Geospatial Analysis (ArcGIS Pro, ArcGIS Online)
+I recently completed an online specialization on geospatial analysis with the goal to develop my skill set for working on environmental data applications.
+Since then, I have been working through various tutorials and practice projects in order to grow my repertoire of more advanced geospatial analysis techniques and tools.
+Below, I am providing an overview of some of the projects I have completed.
+Please follow the links to the StoryMaps to find a summary of the analysis steps and results.
+For each project, I have also linked a Web Map containing the final results of the analysis for you to explore interactively.

 ### Classifying Surface Types from Aerial Imagery
 * Determined impervious surface area per tax parcel in a Davis, CA neighborhood